-The process is simple one need to keep themselves updated, read more and learn more.
-There are numerous sources that aspirant can access on the internet to grab the maximum possible learning.
+The process is simple one needs to keep themselves updated, read more and learn more.
+There are numerous sources that aspirants can access on the internet to grab the maximum possible learning.

 Also, there are websites who empower the seeking aspirants with the best general knowledge updates and knowledge.

-The question regarding the general aptitude are put up in the general awareness section of the mains exams, therefore it is very crucial that you prepare well the general awareness section.
+The question regarding the general aptitude is put up in the general awareness section of the mains exams, therefore it is very crucial that you prepare well the general awareness section.

 So, Guys today’s post is all about the “List of RBI Governors of India”.